 Yes.
 A yearly visit is needed to monitor your allergies and general health, update progress, reassess medications and reissue any prescriptions.
 A more frequent visit may be required for asthmatic patients.
 If you receive injections at another office, you should bring your injection schedule with you as well as any empty serum vials if you are renewing a serum prescription at the same time.

 WE WANT ALLERGY INJECTIONS TO IMPROVE THE QUALITY OF YOUR LIFE.
-IF YOU HAVE OTHER QUESTIONS OR CONCERNS, PLEASE TALK WITH US.
+IF YOU HAVE OTHER QUESTIONS OR CONCERNS, PLEASE FEEL FREE TO ASK.